oceanprotocol/docs/defi/README.md

 Ocean Protocol's open-source tools are useful in a variety of DeFi applications.
 Here we show you how to capitalize with Ocean Protocol tech in several ways using crypto trading!

-## Data Farming - Challenge DF (Predict-ETH) 📈
+## Data Farming - ChallengeDF (Predict-ETH) 📈

-Data Farming offers a weekly rewards via Challenge DF, a challenge where users predict the price of Ethereum and win prizes 💰 based on accuracy.
+Data Farming offers a weekly rewards via ChallengeDF, a challenge where users predict the price of Ethereum and win prizes 💰 based on accuracy.

 Weekly prizes total 5000 $OCEAN
 1st Place - 2500